|Joomla X Architecture||Member||UX liason||Aug 2017|

 |User Experience Team||Team Leader||Team Lead||Jul 2017||Nov 2017|

-Flash gave me utter freedom of interface and design, and I tried to bring that to the "square-ish" world of good old HTML.
-Gladly, things evolved, and now we can design beautiful, interesting, and captivating user interactions.
+Back then, Flash gave me utter freedom of interface and design, and I tried to bring that to the "square-ish" world of good old HTML.
+Gladly, things evolved, and now I can design beautiful, interesting, and captivating user interactions with HTML5 and beyond.

 I build essentially with K2, which allows me to achieve very complex layouts with intricate art direction, while retaining the end user ability to manage without technical knowledge.